 0.35 "Policies" are courses or principles of action adopted by the Iowa Commission for the Blind that govern and direct agency actions.

 0.36 "Procedures" are established and official ways of conducting agency business.
-Procedures may be altered to deal with changing circumstances and do not require approval by the Iowa Commision for the Blind.
+Procedures may be altered to deal with changing circumstances and do not require approval by the Iowa Commission for the Blind.

 Our Mission Statement